Nato scrambles fighter jets after Russian incursion into Lithuania’s airspace

 Nato has been forced to scramble jets in response to Russian violations of Lithuania’s airspace.

-Two Russian military aircraft, an Su-30 fighter jet and an II-78 refuelling tanker, entered the Nato member state on Thursday for approximately 18 seconds, prompting a formal reaction from the Alliance.
+Two Russian military aircraft, an Su-30 fighter jet and an II-78 refuelling tanker, flew over the Nato member state on Thursday for approximately 18 seconds, prompting a formal reaction from the alliance.
 They were possibly on a refuelling training mission when they flew 700m (0.43 miles) at 1500 GMT, the military said.

 “This is a blatant breach of international law and territorial integrity of Lithuania,” he added on X. “Once again, it confirms the importance of strengthening European air defence readiness.”